Damienlee69/agregarr-docs/docs/creating-a-collection.md

 ### Max Items

 How many items to show.
 Agregarr will try to fill the collection to this number from items further down the list.
-If new items get added, filled items will be removed on the next sync.
+If new items get added, filled items will be removed from the collection on the next sync.

 ### Unwatched Only

 Enable this to create a smart collection that only shows unwatched content.
 It creates two collections:
-- Base collection (hidden, all items)
+- Base collection (pushed to bottom of library and collection tab, hidden from home/recommended, all items)
 - Smart collection (visible, unwatched only)

 Each user viewing the collection sees their own unwatched items.